1934 FIFA World Cup final: Summary

 Czechoslovakia took the lead with 19 minutes remaining through Antonín Puč.
 They held the lead for only 10 minutes as Italy drew level through striker Raimundo Orsi.
 Without any additional goals in regulation, the match was forced to go into the inaugural instance of a World Cup final extra time.
-With five minutes play, Italy took the lead with a goal from Angelo Schiavio; they held on for the victory.
+Five minutes after the start of extra time, Italy took the lead with a goal from Angelo Schiavio; they held on for the victory.